 This delicious slow cooker marinara sauce is super easy to make and is perfect if you’re on a tight budget.

-This sauce is deliciously rich and is perfect just on its own with some pasta.
-There is also a ton of other dishes that you can use this in such as a sauce for chicken parmesan, sauce for pizza, a sauce for beef meatballs & pasta and so much more.
+This sauce is deliciously rich and perfect on its own with some pasta.
+There is also a ton of other dishes that you can use this in such as a sauce for chicken parmesan, sauce for pizza, a sauce for beef meatballs & pasta, and so much more.